Healthcare Resource Group

 Within the English National Health Service (NHS), a Healthcare Resource Group (HRG) is a grouping consisting of patient events that have been judged to consume a similar level of resource.
 For example, there are a number of different knee-related procedures that all require similar levels of resource; they may all be assigned to one HRG.

 The current revision of Healthcare Resource Groups in use is the fourth, and is known as HRG4.
 HRG4 is updated annually to enhance the system, reflect changes in clinical practice and to include changes to policy.

-HRG4 is maintained by the National Casemix Office, part of the Health and Social Care Information Centre.
+HRG4 is maintained by the National Casemix Office, part of NHS Digital.

 The HRG system is used by Payment by Results, an activity based payment system rolled out in the NHS in England (but not Wales) from 2004 and used to determine the income hospitals in England get for given hospital stays and procedures.

 HRGs can be derived for the following areas: